1927–28 Torquay United F.C. season: Match of the season

 Torquay United's very first match in the Football League was a Devon derby with nearest rivals Exeter City.
 Percy Mackrill fielded a side which would have been largely unfamiliar to supporters who had watched the Magpies in the Southern League.
 Fourteen new players were signed by Torquay before their first League campaign began and ten of those made their debuts in the first match of the season.
 Only Laurie Millsom had previously played for the Magpies before and he was only selected due to an injury to first choice keeper Archie Bayes (a Torquay veteran himself).

 Player-manager Mackrill declined to select himself at left back, instead choosing George Smith to partner George Cook in defence.
-Centre half Frank Wragge anchored the midfield with captain Jack Connor on his left and (despite being an experienced forward) Maurice Wellock playing as a right wing half.
+Centre half Frank Wragge anchored the midfield with captain Jack Conner on his left and (despite being an experienced forward) Maurice Wellock playing as a right wing half.
 Meanwhile, Welsh centre forward Jimmy Jones was flanked by inside forwards Tom McGovern and Bert Turner while Dan Thomson and Jim Mackey adopted the outside forward positions.

 Torquay's debut Football League game ended in a 1–1 draw, with Bert Turner scoring the home side's goal from the penalty spot and Exeter's Billy Vaughan scoring a late equaliser for the visitors.